Katarzyna-agn/Portfolio_Kate/README.md

 ## About me

 I have several years of experience in Quality Assurance and Development at an international company in the FMCG industry.
-In 2022 I have started to develop my IT skills in the field of software testing.
-I'm excited to learn something new, and I know this field  will allow me to use my skills while also gaining new knowlage.
-I'm sport passionate what gives me a lot of good energy and learns me persistence and good time management.
-On this site I would like to share my experience and my interests.
+In 2022 I have started to expand my skills in the field of software testing.
+Since March 2023 I have work as a software tester in financial institution.
+At my work I learn a lot and improve my knowlage in software testing.
+Additionaly I expand my skills in test automatization and digital accecibility, I have Trusted Tester certificate.
+I'm a sport passionate what gives me a lot of good energy and learns me persistence and good time management.
+In the meantime I learn Spanish, I love listen to music in this language.

 ## Skills

-* Jira

-* Git

 * SQL